qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 [+] Sending malicious jar file... done!
 ```

-The malicious *MBean* that we deployed supports an ``executeCommand`` method that can be used to execute operation system commands.
+The malicious *MBean* that we deployed supports an ``executeCommand`` method that can be used to execute operating system commands.
 We can now trigger this method by using the *SSRF* vulnerability:

 ```console